 The Fine Arts Department of the Judson Independent School District serves students and faculty in Music (Band, Choir, and Orchestra), Theatre, Dance, and Visual Arts curricular study areas.
 Many of the JISD Texas certified teachers are also professional musicians, performers, dancers, and artists.
 The Fine Arts Faculty of JISD is motivated through student success in fine arts and the education process.
 The purpose of the JISD Fine Arts Department is to provide students with the knowledge and skills necessary for cognitive, creative, and social growth.

-Keith Witt is in his second full year as Director of Fine Arts for Judson ISD.
-Beginning the position full time in January of 2014, previously Mr. Witt taught nine years as Director of Bands at Wagner High School, opening the school in 2005.
+Keith Witt has been the Director of Fine Arts for Judson ISD, since January of 2014, previously Mr. Witt taught nine years as Director of Bands at Wagner High School, opening the school in 2005.
 His responsibilities include direction of the Wagner Wind Ensemble and the Wagner Marching Band; in 2009 he was named Judson ISD District Fine Arts Facilitator.
 A woodwind specialist, Mr. Witt is a native of Waco, Texas.

 Mr. Witt received his academic training at McLennan Community College in Waco.
 At The University of Texas at Austin he received a Bachelor of Music Education and Saxophone Performance and a Masters of Music degree in Saxophone Performance, respectively.
 He has been a Texas Music Educator since 1985, with previous teaching opportunities served at Victoria High School (TX) from 1985-1989, Leander High School (TX) from 1990-2002, and Henry Middle School (TX) from 2002-2005.
 While in Leander for 12 years, he worked to build a nationally recognized band program.
 Mr. Witt's concert ensembles received exclusively superior division ratings at the University Interscholastic League Concert and Sightreading contests, and have earned distinction as "Best in Class" at various regional and national concert festivals.
 In 1999 and 2001 the Leander Wind Ensemble was named a TMEA Honor Band Finalist.
 The Leander Marching Wind Symphony was a participant each year at the UIL 5A Texas State Marching Contest during his tenure at Leander and a finalist in 2000.
 The Marching Wind Symphony was a consistent Bands of America finalists and recipients of various caption honors.
 In 1999 the Leander Marching Wind Symphony placed 9th at the Bands of America Grand National Championships in Indianapolis.